Characteristic features, ecology and natural history:

 Introduction

-Given its northern geographic location it is obvious that Iceland has been covered by thick ice-masses during the glacial periods.
-Another feature of Iceland is its distant position to the main land masses (Europe/America).
-Revegetation after a glacial period is thus extra difficult as plant species have to return from far over the ocean.
-This under the assumption species became extinct during the glacial periods.
-This however, is not (entirely) true.
-So let us review the possibilities and likeliness of revegetation following the last glacial era.
+Given its northern geographic location, it is obvious that Iceland has been covered by thick ice sheets during the glacial periods.
+Another characteristic of Iceland is its great distance to thenearest continent (Europe and North America).
+Revegetation after a glacial period was therefore particularly difficult, as plant species had to recolonise the island by crossing vast stretches of ocean.
+This assumes that all species became extinct during the glacial periods.
+However, this is probably not entirely true.
+Let us therefore review the possible ways in which Iceland's vegetation recovered after the last glacial period.

-There are a number of theories how plant species revegetated Iceland following the end of the last glacial period (the younger Dryas: ending about 11000 thousand years ago).
-These are:
+Several theories have been proposed to explain how plant species recolonised Iceland following the end of the last glacial period (the younger Dryas: ending about 11,000 years ago).
+These include:

 - The nunatak theory: plants survived the glacial period